Push–pull output: Push–pull tube (valve) output stages

 The White Cathode Follower (Patent 2,358,428, Sep.
-1944 by E. L. C. White) is similar to the SEPP design above, but the signal input is to the top tube, acting as a cathode follower, but one where the bottom tube (in common cathode configuration) if fed (usually via a step-up transformer) from the current in the plate (anode) of the top device.
+1944 by E. L. C. White) is similar to the SEPP design above, but the signal input is to the top tube, acting as a cathode follower, but one where the bottom tube (in common cathode configuration) is fed (usually via a step-up transformer) from the current in the plate (anode) of the top device.
 It essentially reverses the roles of the two devices in SEPP.
 The bottom tube acts part way between a constant current sink and an equal partner in the push–pull workload.
 Again, the drive to each tube therefore might not be equal.

 Transistor versions of the SEPP and White follower do exist, but are rare.

 Ultra-linear push–pull

 A so-called ultra-linear push–pull amplifier uses either pentodes or tetrodes with their screen grid fed from a percentage of the primary voltage on the output transformer.
 This gives efficiency and distortion that is a good compromise between triode (or triode-strapped) power amplifier circuits and conventional pentode or tetrode output circuits where the screen is fed from a relatively constant voltage source.